 - Smartphone purchases accounted for more than $50 billion during seasonal sales for the first-ever time.

-- Over the holiday season, average daily online revenue surpassed $2.3 billion, up from $2.1 billion in 2018, representing a 13 percent increase and surpassing total retail growth of 4%.
+- Over the holiday season, average daily online revenue surpassed $2.3 billion, up from $2.1 billion, representing a 13 percent increase and surpassing total retail growth of 4%.

 How to boost your Conversion Rate Optimization

 Attention is in short supply, and many brands are vying for it.
 In March, most major brands begin to consider their holiday marketing strategies.
 Yes, you read that correctly.
 If you haven’t already started your holiday season campaign, feel free to steal some of these eCommerce last-minute holiday marketing ideas.

 Understanding your data is the first step in improving your bottom line, but there is often a distinction between pure conversion rate statistics and customer loyalty data.
 You probably already have a lot of data, but you need to organize it and focus on your company’s essential customer loyalty KPIs.

 Some of the customer loyalty KPIs to keep in mind are:

 - Customer Purchase Frequency

 Compare the performance of these KPIs from last year to this year if you’ve already developed them.
 If you’re creating goals for 2021 for the first time, think about how you’ll achieve them as well as how you’ll measure them in the future.

 The months coming up to peak season and the months preceding it are ideal for expanding your email list.
 Email marketing is undoubtedly vital to include in your holiday marketing initiatives, especially as it is routinely regarded as the highest ROI marketing channel.